googleapis/google-cloud-ruby/google-cloud-firestore/samples/CONTRIBUTING.md

    $ export GCLOUD_TEST_KEYFILE=/path/to/keyfile.json
    ```

-   If you are already using the `GCLOUD_TEST_KEYFILE` environment variable, and wish to test the samples with a
+   If you are already using the `GCLOUD_TEST_KEYFILE` environment variable, and want to test the samples with a
-   different key file, you may set the `FIRESTORE_TEST_KEYFILE` environment variable instead:
+   different key file, you can set the `FIRESTORE_TEST_KEYFILE` environment variable instead:

    ``` sh
    $ export FIRESTORE_TEST_KEYFILE=/path/to/keyfile.json